 - Innovating the practice of teaching

 We especially welcome PDW workshops that leverage the unique nature of the Academy of Management meetings to enhance communication between Public and Nonprofit Division researchers and the broader community of management scholars.
 Proposals that are likely to engage scholars from other divisions in topics of interest to public and nonprofit scholars and create the capacity for multi or interdisciplinary methods or understandings will be given top priority.

 PDWs provide the opportunity to experiment with new models and ideas for sessions that do not fit within the confines of the regular program.
-PDWs can take place on-site at a conference hotel or off-site at another location in the community.
 However, submitters should take care not to create proposals for PDWs that would be more appropriate in other conference formats such as panel sessions, symposia, and caucuses.
-If the primary purpose of your proposal is to gather scholars for a discussion or to present theories, ideas, or concepts, PDW is probably not the appropriate forum.
-See this this page for more information about different formats at AOM.
+If the primary purpose of your proposal is to gather scholars for a discussion or to present theories, ideas, or concepts, a PDW is probably not the appropriate forum.

 Before submitting, please think about the following five questions as they pertain to a PDW.